ENIGMA-git/ENIGMADiseaseWorkingGroupStats/README.md

 \<ID_2\>|USC|37| 0 | ...
 ...|...|...|...|...

-**SubjID** column name should not be changed.
+The **SubjID** column name should not be different from the metrics file(s).
 If you are a multi-site study, then the **Site** column is obligatory.
-Verify that the Subject IDs and number of rows in covariates and metrics CSV match, as it is necessary for proper script performance.
+Verify that the Subject IDs and the number of rows in covariates and metrics CSV match, as it is necessary for proper script performance.
 See attached [example of covariates.csv](http://covariates.csv) for an example.

 ## 4. Prepare QA Analysis File (if you have one)
----
 If you completed an automatic QA from the ENIGMA Shape analysis, copy your QA analysis output .csv file to the `data` folder.
 For example:
 ```
 	/<path-to-your-folder>/ENIGMA/data/QA.csv